Home Compare OGE vs WEC

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The clearest separation starts in growth, but profitability adds another real layer to the result.
-WEC Energy Group, Inc. leads by 15 points on the overall comparison score.
+Growth still does most of the heavy lifting in this comparison.
+WEC Energy Group, Inc. leads by 10 points on the overall comparison score.

 INDUSTRY COMPARISON